Whitehaven Beach

 Whitehaven Beach is on Whitsunday Island, Queensland, Australia.
 The island is accessible by boat, seaplane, or helicopter from Airlie Beach, as well as from Hamilton Island.
 It lies across from Stockyard Beach, also known as Chalkie's Beach, on Haslewood Island.
 The beach is seven kilometres in length and is famous for its white silica sands and turquoise water.

 History

-Although the Ngaro people lived in the area for thousands of years before Europeans arrived, the beach was named in 1879 by Staff Commander EP Bedwell.
-'Whitehaven' specifically originates from the English town of the same name, it was one of the many names, from the then English county of Cumberland, which Bedwell brought to the area.
+Although the Ngaro people lived in the area for thousands of years before Europeans arrived, the beach was named in 1879 by British naval officer Staff Commander E.P.
+Bedwell, who was the Admiralty surveyor for Queensland.
+The name derives from the English town of the same name, and was one of a number of names from the then English county of Cumberland which Bedwell gave to places in the area.
 It followed James Cook's 1770 naming of the island group, the Cumberland Islands.

 The beach was awarded Queensland's Cleanest Beach in Keep Australia Beautiful's 2008 Beach Challenge State Awards.
 In July 2010, Whitehaven Beach was named the top Eco Friendly Beach in the world by CNN.com.
 In 2014, tourism website TripAdvisor placed Whitehaven Beach in its top five on a list of the best beaches worldwide.

 In 2017, Cyclone Debbie affected the beach causing severe erosion and damage.
 Intensive reconstruction work on the southern end was required.